 SONGS FROM THE INDO EUROPEAN SONGBOOK

-guest: WIEKE GARCIA vocals, percussion, cahon, harp, (guitar, gaita, hurdy gurdy)
+vocals, percussion, cajon, harp, (guitar, gaita, hurdy gurdy)

 Adventurous jazzbarock keyboardist, playing piano and analog synthesizers, also a distinguished composer and poet.
 With his own groups ALTER EGO JAZZBAROCK CONSORT, GLOBAL ALTERNATIVE ENERGY ATTACK and BOHEMIAN GROOVE ORCHESTRA next to his Festival de Muzen (2006-2015), he earned a name in Dutch Prog Jazz, combining free improvisation with odd meters composition, integrating vintage analog synthesizers and other disciplines of art.
 He adopted young multi instrumentalist Wieke Garcia in 1994, in his projects Barditus, Eemsaga, Alter Ego and Bohemian Groove.
 Since 2008 Stormvogel is her vast leading sideman in the Wieke Garcia Group, re-uniting in 2017.
 Over the years Stormvogel worked with Theodossii Spassov, Tommy Smith (KARMA), Roman Stolyar, Joe Bowie, Niladri Kumar, Chander Sardjoe, Nabil Khemir, Thomas W. Andersen and a range of Dutch jazz & fusion masters like Lucas van Merwijk, Tineke Postma, Eef Albers, Ben van den Dungen, Rob van den Broeck, Jeroen Pek (PWS), Oene van Geel, Arno van Nieuwenhuize and soloists from the Metropole Orchestra like Ruud Breuls, Peter Tiehuis, Marc Scholten, Angelo Verploegen, Bart van Lier and last but not least: Leo Janssen.